 The key change we are likely to see in coming years is the move towards much more environmentally viable narrowboats, in terms of the materials used to build and maintain them, the appliances used onboard and the fuel used to power them.
 We are likely to see the diesel engines that currently dominate replaced by more green powered forms of propulsion.
 Electric engines, solar panels and wind turbines will become the norm.
 That way we can all continue to enjoy the canals for many more years to come while at the same time, protecting the environment.

-Romantic canal destinations to visit this Valentine’s Day
+Best romantic canal boat holiday destinations to visit this Valentine’s Day

 Roxy, who works in the Anglo Welsh Head Office, has been tailor-making canal boat holidays for Anglo Welsh clients for over four years, and she loves to match people with the perfect holiday.
 Who better then to advise old-school romantics on how to woo their Valentine with a perfect date on the waterways.

 Travelling by narrowboat is romantic.
 That’s a fact.
 The views, the traditions and the pace of life are perfect for couples wanting to spend some quality time together, so why not treat your partner to a romantic mini-break on a ‘love boat’ this Valentine’s Day?

 Anglo Welsh Holidays offers winter cruising from six narrowboat hire bases in England and Wales, and all our boats are beautifully equipped with comfy beds, contemporary kitchens, modern bathrooms and central heating, so you’ll both be snuggly and warm on board.

 With the freedom to roam the waterways from your cruising love-nest you can access some of Britain’s most-loved towns and villages, without having encounter a single traffic jam.
 Take romantic strolls along frosty towpaths, indulge in candlelit dinners for two in waterside dining destinations and cosy up by roaring log fires in traditional country pubs.